genzr/devblog/content/posts/my-first-post.md

 ---
 title: "My First Post"
 date: 2025-03-11T13:56:24+10:00
-draft: true
+draft: false
 ---
-Welcome to my game dev blog!
-As you can probably tell, this is my first post.
+Welcome to my dev blog!
+As you might already tell by the title, this is my first post.

-The goal is to document my journey as I learn game development.
-I'm excited to see where this takes me.
+The goal is to document dev stuff I think is interesting, and to do so in a way that other's will find useful.

+Let's see where things go!

-We are going to be writting a fair bit of code here so lets test a code snippet:
+We're going to be writting a fair bit of code here so lets test a code snippet:

 ```javascript
 console.log('Hello, world!');